DLFW/FogDrive/website/source/index.rst

 Welcome to FogDrive
 ===================

-FogDrive is project that aims to provide free and open source electronics for controlling vaping devices.
+The FogDrive project aims to provide free and open source electronics for vaping devices, the so called “mods”.
 This includes the circuit specifications, parts lists, proposals on how to build the actual board and – last but not least – the firmware for the micro-controller which is part of the circuit.

 FogDrive is a free and open project, published under the `GNU General Public License`_, version 3.

 .. toctree::
+    :hidden:

     mira
     users
     developers